Eshratjahan17/product-analysis-website/README.md

-# Getting Started with Create React App
+# Laptop Reviwe App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Laptop Reviwe App](https://laptopreviwes.netlify.app/).

-## Available Scripts
+## About project

-In the project directory, you can run:
+-Used React
+-Used HOOKS
+-Used BOOTSTRAP
+-Used VNILLA CSS

 ### `npm start`